ReverbOD/How-to-Config-React-Router/README.md

 ### `npm install react-router-dom`

 ## Steps
-* Create `Routes.js` file to link all the page you need for your app [(see repo)](https://github.com/ReverbOD/router-config/blob/master/src/Routes.js)
+* Create `Routes.js` file to links all the pages you need for your app [(see repo)](https://github.com/ReverbOD/router-config/blob/master/src/Routes.js)
 * Then you can create the page you needed for the `Routes.js`
 * Modify the `index.js` file, to properly configure the BrowserRoutes [(see repo)](https://github.com/ReverbOD/router-config/blob/master/src/index.js)
 * Modify `App.js` for rendering all the page [(see repo)](https://github.com/ReverbOD/router-config/blob/master/src/App.js)